Cicko/vuetifyjs-cordova-webpack-feathers-boilerplate/README.md

 ### Building for production
 ```
-# build for production with minification
+# build for production with minification (also for mobile)
 npm run build
-# build for mobile development through Cordova
-npm run build_mobile

 ```